matrix-org/matrix-spec-proposals/proposals/2229-rebind-existing-3pid.md

 endpoints will allow the homeserver to enforce rules on emails that already exist on the homeserver, only when modifying homeserver email, while only needing to forward requests when binding to an identity server.
-This removes the problem MSC2229 is trying to solve, and it is thus made obselete.
+This removes the problem MSC2229 is trying to solve, and it is thus made obsolete.

 ---